Pride parade returns in London on 50th anniversary

 Associated Press

-After two years of cancellations because of the coronavirus pandemic, the parade came a half-century after London’s first march to celebrate Pride in 1972.

 Saturday’s procession took on a similar route to the original, starting outside Hyde Park and touring the streets towards Westminster.
-It was to be followed by a concert in Trafalgar Square.
+The London mayor’s office said that more than 1 million revelers attended the celebrations, which also included a concert in Trafalgar Square.

 Chris Joell-Deshields, the director of organizers Pride in London, said “momentous” rights and freedoms had been earned since the inaugural event, “but there is more to be done”.